 Fidelity Bank believes that women play a crucial role in achieving sound economic growth and poverty reduction.
 When empowered, they contribute significantly to family income and consequently, poverty reduction.
 Recognizing that women are often prevented from realizing their economic potentials because of gender inequity, Fidelity is committed to creating opportunities for them in its employment as well as through lending, investment and advisory activities.
 Through the Fidelity Managed SME Programmes, the Bank empowers women entrepreneurs with know-how and expertise that enables them build successful businesses.
-In this regard and in compliance with the Central Bank of Nigeria (CBN) requirement, Fidelity Bank ensures a minimum 43 percent female representation in its workforce.
+In this regard and in compliance with the Central Bank of Nigeria requirement, Fidelity Bank ensures adequate female representation in its workforce and currently has about 44% of female staff.
 The Bank also expects its clients to minimize gender-related risks from business activities and unintended gender differentiated impacts.